juliekohl/juliekohl/README.md

 ### Hi there!
 I'm Julie Kohl 👋

-- 🔭 I’m a Full-Stack Developer focused on TypeScript and Vue.JS
+- 🔭 I’m a Front-end Developer focused on TypeScript and Vue.JS
 - 🌱 I’m currently learning more about Back-end, which includes Express and MySQL
 - 😄 Pronouns: She/Her